Coronavirus - Accessing Medi-Cal Services During the COVID-19 Public Emergency

 Coronavirus (COVID-19) COVID-19 Update: How to Get Your Medi-Cal Services

-Here are some changes to Medi-Cal services during the COVID-19 emergency.
+Here are some changes to Medi-Cal services during the COVID-19 public health emergency.

 Medi-Cal COVID-19 Testing